 The postcard below shows Plaza Santa Ana about 25 years later, around 1940 [see map].
 The tram is number 11.
 A view of the same spot 21 years earlier is shown in the second picture above [col. AM]:

-In 1914 Panama Tramways Co. was reorganized as Panama Electric Co., which was acquired by the U.S. conglomerate Electric Bond & Share ("Ebasco") in 1917.
+Even though the lettering Panama Tramways continued on the cars for several years, the company was reorganized in 1914 as Panama Electric Co., which was acquired by the U.S. conglomerate Electric Bond & Share ("Ebasco") in 1917.
 The company was American, but left-hand operation, English-style, continued on Panama streets.
 Car 26, signed SABANAS, is going away from the camera.
 The chiva (jitney bus) has doors only on its left side [col. AM]:

 Another view of left-hand operation on Av.
 Central [see map].
 The motorman is clearly visible in tram 28 coming forward [col. Bruce Russell]:

 This postcard shows Av.
 Central where the tramway crosses the Panama Railroad.
 View is north.
 The tram is traveling south.
 The railroad station is out of sight on the right [see map].
 Note "PARADA DE TRANVÍA" sign hanging over the street.
 Before the grade crossing was built about 1920, trams going to BELLA VISTA or SABANAS followed a circuitous route via Av.
 Norte [see map] [col. AM]: